Breakthrough/PySceneDetect/docs/features.md

 ## Overview of Features

 <div class="warning">
-<h3><span class="fa fa-eye"></span>&nbsp; Content-Aware Scene Detection</h3>
+<h3><span class="fa fa-eye wy-text-neutral"></span>&nbsp; Content-Aware Scene Detection</h3>
-&nbsp;<span class="fa fa-info-circle"></span>&nbsp;&nbsp; Detects breaks in-between <i>content</i>, not only when the video fades to black (although a threshold mode is available as well for those cases).
+&nbsp;<span class="fa fa-info-circle wy-text-info"></span>&nbsp;&nbsp; Detects breaks in-between <i>content</i>, not only when the video fades to black (although a threshold mode is available as well for those cases).
 </div>

 <div class="important">
-<h3><span class="fa fa-desktop"></span>&nbsp; Compatible With Many External Tools</h3>
+<h3><span class="fa fa-desktop wy-text-info"></span>&nbsp; Compatible With Many External Tools</h3>
-&nbsp;<span class="fa fa-info-circle"></span>&nbsp;&nbsp; The detected scene boundaries/cuts can be exported in a variety of formats, with the default type (comma-separated HH:MM:SS.nnn values) being ready to copy-and-paste directly into other tools (such as ffmpeg, mkvmerge, etc...) for splitting and/or re-encoding the video.
+&nbsp;<span class="fa fa-info-circle wy-text-info"></span>&nbsp;&nbsp; The detected scene boundaries/cuts can be exported in a variety of formats, with the default type (comma-separated HH:MM:SS.nnn values) being ready to copy-and-paste directly into other tools (such as ffmpeg, mkvmerge, etc...) for splitting and/or re-encoding the video.
 </div>

 <div class="danger">
-<h3><span class="fa fa-bar-chart-o"></span>&nbsp; Statistical Video Analysis</h3>
+<h3><span class="fa fa-bar-chart-o wy-text-warning"></span>&nbsp; Statistical Video Analysis</h3>
-&nbsp;<span class="fa fa-info-circle"></span>&nbsp;&nbsp; Can output a spreadsheet-compatible file for analyzing trends in a particular video file, to determine the optimal threshold values to use with specific scene detection methods/algorithms.
+&nbsp;<span class="fa fa-info-circle wy-text-info"></span>&nbsp;&nbsp; Can output a spreadsheet-compatible file for analyzing trends in a particular video file, to determine the optimal threshold values to use with specific scene detection methods/algorithms.
 </div>

 <div class="warning">
-<h3><span class="fa fa-code"></span>&nbsp; Extendible and Embeddable</h3>
+<h3><span class="fa fa-code wy-text-danger"></span>&nbsp; Extendible and Embeddable</h3>
-&nbsp;<span class="fa fa-info-circle"></span>&nbsp;&nbsp; Written in Python, and designed with an easy-to-use and extendable API, PySceneDetect is ideal for embedding into other programs, or to implement custom methods/algorithms of scene detection for specific applications (e.g. analyzing security camera footage).
+&nbsp;<span class="fa fa-info-circle wy-text-info"></span>&nbsp;&nbsp; Written in Python, and designed with an easy-to-use and extendable API, PySceneDetect is ideal for embedding into other programs, or to implement custom methods/algorithms of scene detection for specific applications (e.g. analyzing security camera footage).
 </div>